one-and-only/EZCompile-PHP/README.md

 ##

-### The Easy way to compile and install PHP on MacOS, Windows, and Linux.
+### The Easy way to compile and install PHP on MacOS, Windows, and Linux

 ### Status: pre-release, HEAVY DEVELOPMENT